fflorit/DynOpt/README.md

 ```

 ### License
-This software is released under the ......... license.
+This software is released under a BSD 3-Clause license.
 For more details, please refer to
 [LICENSE](https://github.com/fflorit/DynOpt/blob/main/LICENSE).